duxsco/gentoo-installation/docs/selinux.md

-!!! note
-    I haven't taken a close look at all denials yet.
-First, I wanted to take care of all denials until I can login successfully.
-I need to check next whether all policies are necessary and make sure that PAM (see constraint violation below) is working correctly.

 ## 9.1.
 Enable SELinux

 !!! info
-    Currently, I only use SELinux on servers, and only `mcs` policy type to be able to "isolate" virtual machines from each other.
+    Currently, I only use SELinux on servers, and only `mcs` policy type to be able to better "isolate" virtual machines from each other.

 Reduce the number of services (copy&paste one after the other):